-Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up Receipts And He Responds!
+Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up ‘Receipts’ And He Responds!

 …Every b***h that I known f***ed him says the same s**t.
 I think he’s psycho.
 He took my phone and my purse for a whole day and held it over the balcony and was like ‘if you try to leave I’m gonna drop this s***.
 He did the same thing to [Celina Powell]….and I kept asking ‘when can I leave?
 What time is it?’
 And he wouldn’t answer and he’d just ignore me.
 He said ‘you can leave when I go to my flight’ and I’m like ‘Okay, when’s that?’

-Now, Trey responded to Aliza by posting texts from her that prove…what we’re not quite sure:
+Now, Trey responded to Aliza by posting texts from her that prove…what we’re not quite sure.

-“I usually stay quiet on this but I feel that in many ways the movement to fight for the women who actually have suffered harassment and abuse on various levels, has been hijacked by those who find it convenient for themselves to come up as they seek to destroy someone’s life.”
+Trey tweeted: “I usually stay quiet on this but I feel that in many ways the movement to fight for the women who actually have suffered harassment and abuse on various levels, has been hijacked by those who find it convenient for themselves to come up as they seek to destroy someone’s life.”

+Shortly after, he followed up with another tweet exposing more text messages between him and what appears to be Celina.

+Celina had to tell her side of the story.
+She got on Twitter real quick and let out a string of Tweets to bash Songz for accusing her of lying about the rumor:

+She even posted a public record of her alleged assault by Trey too:

-The internet was quick to bring up the fact that Keke Palmer made similar accusations a few years ago, when she ended up in a music video of his:
+Unfortunately, this isn’t the first time we’ve heard about sexual misconduct involving Trey Songz.
+The internet was quick to bring up the fact that Keke Palmer made similar accusations in 2017 when she ended up in a music video of his and felt like the singer sexually intimidated her:

 “This is preposterous.
 How am I in this video Trey?”
 Palmer tweeted.
 “After you found me in a closet HIDING because I was so afraid of anymore conflict.
 Literally my last option was to hide because you all would not listen when I said I did not want to be in the video the FIRST time.”